tnmesh/homepage/docs/index.md

 <!-- Future Logo Here -->
 A community project dedicated to providing information for the Meshtastic network in the state of Tennessee.

+Want to learn more about connecting to the mesh?
+Check out our [recommended settings](/guides/settings) guide!

 !!! note "Upcoming Events"

     - <h3>[Nashville Meetup at 4Wall Entertainment, January 7th at 7pm](events/2025/12/23/nashville-meetup-at-4wall-entertainment-january-7th-at-7pm/)</h3>